Department of Computer Science

 4 Credits

-Introduction to the creation of interactive and dynamic web pages.
+This course focuses on the creation of interactive and dynamic web pages.
 Students study the technologies and concepts necessary to add interactive scripts to web pages (client-side programming), receive and supply information to web pages (server-side programming using scripting), and store information (database creation).
 Prerequisites: COMP 17200 with a grade of C or better.
-(F,Y)
+(S,Y)

 4 Credits